-An executor that is a family member, friend or any other non-professional is not entitled to be paid for administering the estate.
-However, an executor can also be named as a beneficiary of an estate.
+An executor can also be named as a beneficiary of an estate.
 The testator may choose to leave a bequest or legacy to compensate for their time and effort but this would be up to the testator’s discretion.
 It is not mandatory that they are left a gift in the Will; it is a courtesy and should not be considered as “payment” or as an “executor fee” as an executor is not entitled to claim for their services from the estate.

 Does a professional executor get paid?

 A professional would be a solicitor, bank or other institution that has been named as executor in the Will in a professional capacity.
 If a professional has been named as the executor of a Will it is common for them to charge for their services.
 A professional would be providing a higher level of knowledge, expertise and protection and this is what entitles them to charge a fee.

 However, if the beneficiaries do not agree with the proposed fees they are able to ask the professional to step down and renounce their position.
 This then entitles the next of kin to administer the estate either themselves, unpaid, or to instruct another professional to assist them, the cost of the professional’s services can be claimed from the estate.

 What can an executor get paid for?

 Just because an executor can’t charge an estate for their time and work doesn’t mean they have to foot the bill for costs incurred by administering the estate.

-Costs incurred by the estate that are paid from their own pocket can be claimed back as executor’s expenses.
+An executor is entitled to claim back expenses from the estate.
+Costs incurred by the estate that is paid by the executor from their own pocket can be claimed back as executor’s expenses.
 These expenses usually involve things like the grant of probate application fee, costs relating to the funeral and wake, utility bills for a temporary period etc. These are acceptable claims that can be made.